rkuma183/wilsonmar.github.io/_posts/2016-05-08-eclipse-ide.md

 There are a lot on YouTube:

-   * <a target="_blank" href="https://www.youtube.com/watch?v=zylSll8hsPs">
-   Selenium WebDriver Eclipse Java Project Setup: For the absolute beginner</a>
-   on Java 1.6 [13:58]

    * <a target="_blank" href="https://www.youtube.com/watch?v=BJAKDaaWfh0&t=20s">
    Introduction to Eclipse: Driving Java Productivity</a> from 2012 by Marakana

-Pluralsight.com has a two-part series from 2013 by Tod Gentille (@Tod Gentille) of syncorsystems.com:
+Pluralsight.com has a two-part series on Eclipse from 2013 by Tod Gentille (@Tod Gentille) of syncorsystems.com:

    * <a target="_blank" href="https://app.pluralsight.com/library/courses/eclipse-guided-tour-part1/table-of-contents"> Part 1</a>
    * <a target="_blank" href="https://app.pluralsight.com/library/courses/eclipse-guided-tour-part2/table-of-contents"> Part 2</a>